264th (Sussex) Field Company, Royal Engineers: North West Europe

 In the winter of 1944–45 the Allies began Operation Goldflake, secretly transferring I Canadian Corps from Italy to reinforce 21st Army Group fighting in North West Europe.
 2nd GHQTRE was along the units selected, and 264 Fd Co received its warning order on 13 March 1945.
-It embarked at Livorno for Marseilles on 23 March, and later joined a road convoy for the five-day journey north.
+It embarked at Livorno for Marseille on 23 March, and later joined a road convoy for the five-day journey north.
 On 4 April it reached Zillebeke, where it overhauled its vehicles and came under the command of 1st Canadian Commander, Royal Engineers, Works.
 It was put to maintaining main supply routes including 'Victoria Up and Down' and bridges on 'Maple Leaf'.

 As the war in Europe drew to a close in May, 264 Fd Co was engaged in dismantling bridges over the Rhine that were no longer required, and maintaining roads.
 It moved to Arnhem just after VE Day, and then to Meppen to convert a Bailey to two-way operation.
 It then moved into occupied Germany to clear demolished bridges and other obstructions to make the Ems–Weser Canal navigable, and repairing damaged autobahns.

 Disbandment began in December 1945, with the last of the personnel being posted to 231 (West Riding) Fd Co in 2nd GHQTRE on 15 December.
 As a 2nd Line unit, 264 (Sussex) Fd Co was not reformed in the reconstituted TA in 1947, but a number of its veterans rejoined its original parent unit, 210 Field Squadron at Seaford.